Cycling74/min-devkit/README.md

 It is highly recommended to clone the repository using `ssh` instead of `https`.
 Cloning via `ssh` is much more secure.
 If you are unaware of the process for generating and utilizing ssh keys, follow the instructions below.
 1. Open a terminal of your choice.
 2. `ssh-keygen -t rsa`
 3. Take note of where it says the keys will be saved.
-It should be in a folder titled `.ssh` in your user directory.
+Use the default save location.
+Hit enter.
 4. Optionally, set a password.
 5. Once the keys are generated, navigate to the folder where the keys are stored in a file browser.
 6. You should see two files: `id_rsa` and `id_rsa.pub`.
 These are your public and private keys.
 Open the `.pub` file in any text editor.